shreya12ojha/GoTalk/Learnings/ServerExplanation/ImportStatements.md

 - WebSocket protocol support: The `gorilla/websocket` package implements the WebSocket protocol, which enables two-way communication between the client and the server over a single, long-lived connection.
 - Reliable *(Well maintained and widely used)*
 - Flexibility: It offers various configuration options, such as read and write buffer sizes, connection timeouts, and origin checks, allowing you to customize its behavior to suit your application's needs.

+### **fmt**: This package provides formatted I/O functions.

+*Why is it required?*

+The `fmt` package is essential for formatting and printing output in Go applications.
+It allows you to format strings, integers, and other data types in a way that is easy to read and debug.

+*What does it do for us?*

+- **String Formatting**: It provides functions like `fmt.Sprintf` for formatting strings with variables, which is useful for generating dynamic messages or output.
+- **Print Statements**: Functions such as `fmt.Printf` and `fmt.Println` are used to print formatted output to the console or log files, which helps in debugging and monitoring application behavior.
+- **Error Messages**: It formats error messages and other output in a standardized way, making it easier to track and understand issues in the code.

+In our server code, `fmt` is used to format and output strings, such as when setting and retrieving cookies or displaying messages.